bezlajk/izbornukNaslovov/README.md

 ### Data Base

-Use https://github.com/bezlajk/izbornukNaslovov/blob/master/CreateTablesAndInsrt.sql script to create neccessery tables in your local **MySQL** table.
+Use https://github.com/bezlajk/izbornukNaslovov/blob/master/CreateTablesAndInsrt.sql script to create necessary tables in your local **MySQL** table.
+It also inserts one row per table, for easy start.
-It also adds some insewrts in tables.